JakubBala/COM3524/README.md

 ./mac.sh
 ```

-The tool should run automatically, then select the Team 13 CAPyle tool by entering "1".
+The tool should run automatically, then select the Team 13 CAPyle tool from available options by entering "1".

+Note that unfortunately we have only been able to verify this works on Windows as we do not have access to a linux or mac pc.
+Changes have been reflected in the linux and mac helper scripts anyway (untested).

 ## Features